01-edu/public/subjects/git/README.md

 puts "Hello, #{name}!"
 ```

+- **Staging and Cleaning**:
-- Modify the file to have a bad comment, stage it, then clean the staging area.
+  - Introduce unwanted changes to the file, stage them, then clean the staging area to discard the changes.

 ```
 # This is an unwanted but staged comment